linea-it/pz-compute/README.md

   an arbitrary command in the cluster, possibly on multiple slots.
 - `condor-slot-run`: a trivial script for HTCondor to run a single command on a specific condor slot.
+- `parquet-count-rows`: count the total number of rows in a set of parquet files without loading all data in memory.